Pegah-Ardehkhani/Optimization-Problems-and-Solutions/09. Controlling Air Pollution/README.md

   <img width="700" height="300" src="https://github.com/Pegah-Ardehkhani/Optimization-Problems-and-Solutions/blob/main/09.%20Controlling%20Air%20Pollution/Table%203.12.PNG">
 </p>

-The steelworks has two primary sources of pollution, namely, the blast furnaces for making pig iron and the open-hearth furnaces for changing iron into steel.
-In both cases the engineers have decided that the most effective types of abatement methods are
+The steelworks have two primary sources of pollution, namely, the blast furnaces for making pig iron and the open-hearth furnaces for changing iron into steel.
+In both cases, the engineers have decided that the most effective types of abatement methods are
 (1) increasing the height of the smokestacks, 1 (2) using filter devices (including gas traps) in the smokestacks, and (3) including cleaner, high-grade materials among the fuels for the furnaces.
 Each of these methods has a technological limit on how heavily it can be used (e.g., a maximum feasible increase in the height of the smokestacks), but there also is considerable flexibility for using the method at a fraction of its technological limit.

 Table 3.13 shows how much emission (in millions of pounds per year) can be